LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/methods/create-delete-request.md

 indicator: both
 ---

-This API allows a consumer to submit a deletion request.
+This API allows a the brand to submit a deletion request by one of the following:
+Engagement - deletion of the personal data that is related to the chat (including transcripts, PII etc.).
+Conversation - deletion of personal data that is related to the conversation (including transcripts, PII etc.)
+ConsumerId - deletion of perosanl data that is related to the consumer (doesn't include the consumer's conversations)

 ### Request